vertoforce/genericenricher/README.md

 # GenericEnricher

 The genericenricher package is meant to act as a black box.
-You give a connection url such as `ftp://localhost:21` and are given a set of functions to perform generic actions.
+You give a connection url such as `ftp://localhost:21` and you can read raw data from the server.
+You are also given a set of generic functions to call.
 The returned server object will be connected to the server.

-For example:
+## Usage

 ```go
 server, err := GetServer("http://localhost:9200")